baseblack/wrapper-functions/README.md

 never look wrapper-functions straight in the eye

-discontinue use of wrapper-functions if any of the following occurs:
+discontinue use of wrapper-functions if any of the following occur:
 * itching
 * vertigo
 * dizziness